Anthony Smith (cricketer)

-Anthony Mervyn Smith (born 26 February 1930) is a former English cricketer.
+Anthony Mervyn Smith (26 February 1930 – 7 December 2018) was an English cricketer.
 Smith was a left-handed batsman who bowled slow left-arm orthodox.
 He was born at Castle Combe, Wiltshire.

 Smith made his Minor Counties Championship debut for Wiltshire in 1955 against the Kent Second XI.
-From 1955 to 1968, he represented the county in 42 Minor Counties Championship matches, the last of which came against Dorset.
+From 1955 to 1969, he represented the county in 74 Minor Counties Championship matches, the last of which came against Oxfordshire.

 Smith also represented Wiltshire in List-A cricket.
 His debut List-A match came against Hampshire in the 1964 Gillette Cup.
 From 1964 to 1969, he represented the county in 3 List-A matches, the last of which came against Essex in the 1969 Gillette Cup.
 In his 3 List-A matches, he scored 46 runs at a batting average of 15.33, with a high score of 34.
 In the field he took a single catch.
 With the ball he took a single wicket at a bowling average of 83.00, with best figures of 1/46.

 Smith also played a single first-class match for the combined Minor Counties team in 1965 against the touring South Africans.
 During the match he scored 20 runs, with a high score of 12, therefore leaving him with a batting average of 10.00.

+Smith died on 7 December 2018, at the age of 88.